shroomist/urob-zmk-config/readme.md

     yields a minimum `require-prior-idle-ms` of (60 _ 1000) / (5.7 _ x) ≈ 10500
     / x milliseconds.
 The approximation errs on the safe side, as in practice home row taps tend to be faster than average.

+[^5]:
+    `nix-direnv` provides a vastly improved caching experience compared to only having `direnv`, making entering and exiting the workspace instantaneous after the first time.

+[^6]:
+    This will permanently install the packages into your local profile, forgoing many of the benefits that make Nix uniquely powerful.
+A better approach, though beyond the scope of this document, is to use `home-manager` to maintain your user environment.